 - How To Write Your First University Essay

-- Effective Writing for First Year Science Student
+- Effective Writing for First Year Science Students

 - Avoiding Accidental Plagiarism

-For more workshops, check out the SASS Fall 2017 workshop schedule or the full workshop details on our Event Calendar.
+For more workshops, check out our Event Calendar.
 No need to register!
 All workshops are in Room 121 of Stauffer Library unless otherwise specified; event locations may change.